-OWASP ZAP's web presence scores a CSTAR score of 788—respectable, but less-than-ideal due to security flaws like missing HTTP strict transport security, disabled DMARC, open server administration ports, and disabled DNSSEC.
-Arachni's poor CSTAR score of 399 is a result of a myriad of flaws detected in its website perimeter security: lack of sitewide SSL, missing HTTP strict transport security, missing SPF/DMARC/DNSSEC, publicly-accessible mail ports, and more.
+OWASP ZAP's web presence scores a CSTAR score of 698—respectable, but less-than-ideal due to security flaws like missing HTTP strict transport security, disabled DMARC, open server administration ports, and disabled DNSSEC.
+Arachni's is respectable CSTAR score of 618.

 Scoreboard and Summary

 |API and Extensibility|